Pressure building on rural north Mississippi dam

 A release from Oktibbeha County's emergency director, Kristen Campanella, said the lake level had risen a foot overnight.

-Evacuation was not mandatory but was recommended, she said.
+Evacuation was not mandatory but was recommended, Campanella said.
 She said as many as 25 residents have told law enforcement officials they would consider evacuating if conditions worsen.

 At least one resident told The Associated Press she wasn't going anywhere.